paulfioravanti/mastering_bitcoin/README.md

 download the entire blockchain (> 100GB worth of transactions) on to your computer.
-The book gives an example node configuration file for a resource-constrained system (Example 3-2), and that's what I used to not completely tie up my network with Bitcoin traffic.
+The book gives an example node configuration file for a resource-constrained system (Example 3-2), and that's what I used to not completely tie up my network and kill my bandwidth limits with Bitcoin traffic.

 Some of the code examples in the book use very specific blockchain transactions which you may not have on your local Bitcoin node.
-Rather than wait however many days/weeks it would take to potentially get those specific transactions before beginning to code, my ported code samples have catch-all conditions that use other transactions from any available in the local blockchain.
+Rather than wait however many days/weeks it would take to potentially get those specific transactions before beginning to code, my ported code samples have catch-all conditions that use other transactions from any available in the local blockchain to generate any desired outputs.

 ## Installation